intel/ittapi/python/README.md

-# pyitt
+# ittapi

-pyitt is a Python binding to Intel Instrumentation and Tracing Technology (ITT) API.
+ittapi is a Python binding to Intel Instrumentation and Tracing Technology (ITT) API.
 It provides a convenient way to mark up the Python code for further performance analysis using performance analyzers from Intel like Intel VTune or others.

-pyitt supports following ITT APIs:
+ittapi supports following ITT APIs:
  - Collection Control API
  - Domain API
  - Event API